 TL;DR

-• The EU Cybersecurity Act recast (CSA2), proposed January 2026, would reinstate a formal sovereignty tier in the European Union Cybersecurity Certification Scheme for Cloud Services (EUCS) — one that requires EU headquarters, EU data localisation, and immunity from non-EU law.
+- The EU Cybersecurity Act recast (CSA2), proposed in January 2026, could reinstate a formal sovereignty tier within the European Union Cybersecurity Certification Scheme for Cloud Services (EUCS), potentially requiring EU headquarters, EU data localisation, and protection from non-EU legal access.

-The proposed recast of the EU Cybersecurity Act (CSA2), advanced in January 2026, would formally introduce a sovereignty certification tier that US-parented cloud providers are structurally unable to achieve.
+The proposed recast of the EU Cybersecurity Act (CSA2), advanced in January 2026, could formally introduce a sovereignty certification tier that many US-parented cloud providers may be structurally unable to achieve.
 If you are a French enterprise relying on a US-headquartered Governance, Risk, and Compliance (GRC) platform, this is not a distant regulatory risk: it is a procurement decision you may need to revisit now.

 Who this is for: CISOs, Data Protection Officers (DPOs), and heads of compliance at French enterprises in financial services and critical infrastructure navigating NIS2, DORA, and the evolving EU cloud certification landscape.